HTTPArchive/almanac.httparchive.org/src/content/en/2025/webassembly.md

 - **Data Acquisition & Retrieval** Our analysis relies on the almanac-wasm tool to fetch WASM binaries using parameters from the initial HTTP Archive crawl.
 However, retrieval depends on third-party server availability; 404/403 errors or resource updates since the initial crawl may occur.
 We assume the retrieved file is identical to the one present during the original recording.

-- **Source Language Identification** To identify source languages, we utilize the WebAssembly Binary Toolkit (`wasm2wat`) and Rust-based parsers to analyze imports, exports, and custom sections for compiler metadata and language fingerprints.
+- **Source Language Identification** To identify source languages, we utilize the <a hreflang="en" href="https://github.com/WebAssembly/wabt">WebAssembly Binary Toolkit (`wasm2wat`)</a> (see [the also MDN guide](https://developer.mozilla.org/docs/WebAssembly/Guides/Text_format_to_Wasm)) and Rust-based parsers to analyze imports, exports, and custom sections for compiler metadata and language fingerprints.

   - **Limitations**: This is not a definitive approach.
 "Stripped" binaries (using tools like *wasm-strip*) or obfuscated code remove the debug info and metadata required for identification.
   - **Example**: Compilers like TinyGo generate unique structures and WASI imports that often diverge from standard *go_exec.js* patterns, resulting in these binaries being classified as "Unknown".

-### Feature Detection Constraints
+### Feature detection constraints

-- **No Runtime Check:** WebAssembly lacks a built-in instruction for modules to detect host features from within the sandbox; detection is handled by the host environment (e.g., JavaScript or Wasmtime).
+- **No Runtime Check:** WebAssembly lacks a built-in instruction for modules to detect host features from within the sandbox; detection is handled by the host environment (for exmaple, JavaScript or Wasmtime).
 - **Compile-time Dependency:** Advanced features like SIMD or Threads are enabled via compiler flags.
 If the host environment does not support these specific features at instantiation, the binary will fail to load.

 ## WebAssembly usage